annar40/ISEProject/Sprint4.md

 5. POST /retrieveDates - Retrieve all dates with journal entries This endpoint allows a user to retrieve all dates with journal entries for the logged in user.

 Response:
 - Status code 200 on success
+- Status code 500 on any other error

+&nbsp;

+6. POST /retrieveMoods - Retrieve all moods from all stored journal entries This endpoint allows a user to retrieve all moods ever stored of the logged in user.

+Response:
+- Status code 200 on success